tuyentruong/ray-quickstart/README.md

 It started working when I started the Ubuntu WSL instance from the command line and passed in the `--user` flag with the same username as my Windows's username.
 It is recommended that you start the Ubuntu WSL instance using the `scripts\ubuntu_start.bat` script to avoid this issue.

+**I get an OOM (out-of-memory) error when I try to train my model on the remote computer.
+How can I fix this?**

+Unfortunately, the GPT2 model is really large and requires a lot of memory.
+If you don't have enough GPU memory, you can add `no_cuda=True` to the `TrainingArguments` object created in `huggingface_trainer_initializer_base.py.trainer_init_per_worker` to try training with the CPU.
+You can also edit `gpt2_dataset.py` and modify the `get_num_examples()` method to return a small number like 100 so that you can see the complete training process.

 ## Future Directions